 2-COMPONENT (2K) 3D PRINTING MATERIAL.
-Proprietary or non-proprietary 3D printing material that is modified inline using additives such as hydration modifiers, rheology modifiers, and color pigments, to achieve desired mixture characteristics prior to extrusion, containing a base and optionally an admixture package for being used at the jobsite.
+Proprietary or non-proprietary 3D printing material containing a base and optionally an admixture package for being used at the jobsite.
 The base is composed of cement, fine/coarse aggregates, and, if applicable, supplementary cementitious materials, and if applicable, short discontinuous fibers.
-The optional admixture package contains one or multiple admixtures to regulate setting time, freeze thaw resistance, and/or workability, among others.
+The optional admixture package contains one or multiple admixtures to regulate setting time, freeze-thaw resistance, and/or workability, among others.
 A specific dosing mechanism is used in the printer/mixer system to inject the admixtures and homogenously mix the 3D printing material.

 3D AUTOMATED CONSTRUCTION TECHNOLOGY (3D-ACT).
-Construction-scale 3D printing technology, also known as additive manufacturing or layer-by-layer automated construction technology, used in the construction of buildings, or building components using automated, computer-controlled robotics to extrude and deposit cement-based materials layer-by-layer in a predefined print path.
-The system consists of 3D Printer Software, 3D Printer, and Material Batching and Delivery System., consisting of a computer program (3D printer software) and computer-controlled equipment (3D printer) to create three dimensional shapes with 3D printing material.
+Construction-scale 3D printing technology, also known as additive manufacturing or layer-by-layer automated construction technology, used in the construction of buildings, or building components, consisting of a computer program (3D printer software) and computer-controlled equipment (3D printer) to create three-dimensional shapes with 3D printing material.

 3D PRINTING WALLS.
-A variable configuration of components, constructed of 3D Printing Materials using 3D-ACT taken together are used for structural and non-structural walls, either interior and exterior and with reinforcing.
-The system includes connections to the foundation, floors, and the roof, as applicable.
 Walls constructed with the use of 3D automated construction technology using 3D printing material.
 Walls may be printed in various configurations, including but not limited to, printing 3D printing material in layers to create two outer face shells with a core fill grout between the shells to form a solid wall.
 If applicable, structural steel reinforcing shall be placed within the core fill grout, or within the shell layers.

 3D PRINTER.
-Computer-controlled equipment, which includes batching, mixing, and delivery systems used to support and control the position and orientation of a nozzle, used to construct 3D printed walls-components.
+Computer-controlled equipment, which includes batching, mixing, and delivery systems used to support and control the position and orientation of a nozzle, used to construct 3D printed walls.